2022 Academy Series Kickoff

 Download the 2022 Academy series flyer!

-Join the series kickoff to receive registration information for three 90-minute asynchronous courses.
-These courses have been designed by experts in their field, are self-paced and packed with valuable information, reflective activities and resources for service providers.
-Each course will offer continuing education credit from various credentialing agencies.
+Three asynchronous courses have been designed by experts in their field, are self-paced and packed with valuable information, reflective activities and resources for service providers.
+Each course offers continuing education credit from various credentialing agencies.

 Learn about each course and other offerings for the 2022 Academy Series.